workleap/wl-r2wc/README.md

 });
 ```

+`WidgetsManager` loades the related `CSS` file automatically at the time of load.
+If you want to load the CSS file manually, you can pass the `loadCss: false` to the constructor.

 `WidgetsManager` class exposes the following API which is being used inside the host apps.
 - `initialize(config: AppSettings)` : To initiate the widgets and pass the initial state of `AppSettings`.
 - `update(config: Partial<AppSettings>)`: To change the state of `AppSettings`.
 You only need to pass the changed settings.